viksa98/variational_spyct/README.md

 * `Spyct`  – a fast, deterministic variant trained with stochastic gradient descent.
 * `VSpyct` – a Bayesian version that learns a posterior distribution over split parameters using variational inference.
 At prediction time the model performs Monte-Carlo sampling which allows you to inspect both mean predictions and their epistemic uncertainty.

-Although the original motivation was **survival analysis**, the models can be applied to any tabular regression / multi-output task.
+Although the original motivation was **survival analysis**, the models can be applied to any multi-output task.

 ## Installation